piskareviv/blog_aux_ntt_1/main.md

 <img src="./images/call_tree.svg">

 We may notice a pattern: if we ascend from a leaf node using `0` edges only, we will traverse a consecutive segment of recursive calls (these paths are marked with color).
-So let's iterate over leaf nodes, ascend until we meet a `1` edge, and perform corresponding transforms in nodes of traversed path (we need to perform them from top to bottom).
+So let's iterate over leaf nodes, ascend until we meet a `1` edge, and perform corresponding transforms in nodes of traversed path (they should be performed from top to bottom).
 Length of the path can be calculated with the help of `tzcnt` instruction -- it is exactly number of trailing zeros in binary representation of leaf index.
 Order of `aux_transform` calls is still consecutive on each layer, so twiddle factors will be updated correctly.
 Leftmost path will be a special case, since all `aux_transform` calls on it will have twiddle factors of one.